n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 ### Options

 Use the options to create a message to send to the agent at the start of the conversation.

-[TODO: might move this to a broader intro.
-Consider being clear about what type of message is being set - do we need to be this specific?]
+The message type depends on the model you're using.

-* Chat models: have the concept of AI, system, and human.
-Can receive system messages and human messages (prompts).
+* Chat models: these models have the concept of three components interacting (AI, system, and human).
+They can receive system messages and human messages (prompts).
-* Instruct models: don't have the concept of AI, system, and human.
+* Instruct models: these models don't have the concept of separate AI, system, and human components.
 They receive one body of text, the instruct message.

 #### Human Message Template